itskingori/itskingori.github.io/README.md

 [Personal site][1], initially on [Stacey][2] [for a while][4] but now ported to [Jekyll][5].

+Install dependencies by running `bundle install`.

 Build assets using `ruby _build/preprocess_assets.rb`

-Run locally: `jekyll serve --watch --safe --trace`
+Run locally: `bundle exec jekyll serve --watch --safe --trace`

 To run Jekyll in a way that matches the GitHub Pages build server, run Jekyll with Bundler.
 Use the command `bundle exec jekyll serve --watch --safe --trace`.